DrBluefall/ORCA/README.md

 ## License

+All content within this repository, unless stated otherwise, is licensed under the GNU Affero General Public License.
+See below for the AGPL license notice, and [here](COPYING.md) for the license file itself.

 > Copyright 2022 Alexander Bisono.
 >
 > O.R.C.A is free software: you can redistribute it and/or modify it under the